Key Takeaways From the Global Statutory Reporting and Automation Trends Report 2021: In Conversation with Deloitte

 All other automation stages involve at least some aspect of manual work, with the highest percentage of respondents (49%) sharing that although they are able to link some source files, they still need to perform some manual updates.

-During our conversation, Valeriy explained how many organizations function on a “hub-and-spoke” model, with each spoke operating independently to transmit information to a central hub without consistency and repeatability.
+During our conversation, Valeriy explained how many organisations function on a “hub-and-spoke” model, with each spoke operating independently to transmit information to a central hub without consistency and repeatability.
 Although each spoke may be partially automated, it’s still important to evaluate data harvesting and storage at a global level.
 That’s the only way to really increase fluidity.
 And it’s the ideal state that those involved in the statutory reporting process should be aiming for.

 Nearly 60% of companies have no, or barely enough, resources to deliver statutory reports in an efficient and controlled manner

 The final stages of the reporting process generally present the largest areas of insecurity.
 Which raises the question about whether more scrutiny needs to be placed on the entire record to report (R2R) chain.
 Companies are finding that most errors are found after data has been sent through their ERP and the data consolidation engine.
-But if they have true end-to-end automation, and if they can establish a nerve center where all dependencies within the process are connected, then they can minimize end-point risk.
+But if they have true end-to-end automation, and if they can establish a nerve center where all dependencies within the process are connected, then they can minimise end-point risk.

 The status quo doesn’t cut it anymore

 Long-held approaches to managing statutory reporting processes aren’t working the way that they should.
 So, the question is: what now?
-Working with Deloitte, we offer some advice in the full report about how to ramp up automation, how to prioritize scalability and how to find focus when building your tech stack.
+Working with Deloitte, we offer some advice in the full report about how to ramp up automation, how to prioritise scalability and how to find focus when building your tech stack.

 Is Statutory Reporting Tech Delivering?